WvdL1995/TSP/README.md

 - gen_data(): generates a random distance matrix of given size
 - load_data(): loads the csv data file
 - save_solution(): saves the solution to a txt file

+Additional files:
+- example.py: a code example, check it out to see how the given functions can be used.
+- solution.txt an example solution in the correct format.
+You can use this to benchmark your own method!